-There was also the small issue that there were no tools for shadowing/remote assistance inside Windows Virtual Desktop in Azure…until now!
+There was also the small issue that there were no tools for shadowing/remote assistance inside Windows Virtual Desktop in Azure.

-As a result, admins and IT staff have been paying an arm and a leg for remote assistance tools to bridge this gap – tools that require heavy install footprints, hundreds or even thousands of dollars per technician per year, and tedious invitation URLs, etc. are required to start helping users.
+In the resulting confusion, admins and IT staff have been paying an arm and a leg for remote assistance tools to bridge this gap for years.
+These tools require heavy install footprints, hundreds or even thousands of dollars per technician per year, and tedious invitation URLs, etc. are required to start helping users.

 Which Reminds Us: Delegation of Administration Options for Remote Desktop Services Has Been Nonexistent For W a y T o o L o n g

-The other need that we hear frequently from our customers, is to have the ability to precisely delegate Remote Desktop Services management permissions to their help desk and front line support staff.
-To date, the only real option has been to give help desk staff admin rights on session hosts and connection brokers.
+The other need that we heard frequently from our customers: To have the ability to precisely delegate Remote Desktop Services management permissions to their help desk and front line support staff.
+For a while, the only real option had been to give help desk staff admin rights on session hosts and connection brokers.
 Not an ideal situation from a security, or a “whoops I just rebooted a terminal server with 30 user sessions running line of business apps” perspective.

 We tried to resolve some of these issues with our RDSConfig utility, that allowed permissions reassignment for users and groups on session hosts.
 However, in larger RDS collections, you need a way to apply those permissions to a huge swath of session hosts all at once – especially as new session hosts are brought online.
 Also, to do their jobs, help desk staff need rights to query the Connection Broker to dynamically list RDS collections and the servers that are members of each, plus they should have the ability to read RDS-related performance counters on those session hosts, so they can troubleshoot things like network latency from the client to the server.